innodev-au/innodev-appianfunctions-markupgen/README.md

      "<a href=""" & ri!url & """>Click here to " & ri!action & "</a>" &
 "</p>"
 ```
-Even though the content is short, there's a lot of things that could go wrong, such as not properly closing a tag by simply forgetting the corresponding element.
+Even though the content is short, there are a lot of things that could go wrong, such as not properly closing an element by simply forgetting the corresponding close tag.
 Also. notice the double quotes for attribute such as class and href.
 It'd be very easy to miss a start or end-of-attribute value double quote.
-Lastly, we're being forced to remember to call toHtml in several places.
+Lastly, we're being forced to remember to call _toHtml_ in several places.

 With this plugin you may create the same output like this:
 ```javascript